How Bail Reform Trapped Marijuana Activist NJ Weedman In Jail

 On April 16, 2018, Forchion had his first court appearance since beating the second-degree witness tampering charge in November.
 He entered the brightly lit courtroom wearing an orange jumpsuit with the words “Political Prisoner #420” scrawled on the back.
 His dreadlocks were pushed back.
 He still had bags under his eyes.
 He was still tired.

-He asked the judge if his cyber-bullying and marijuana charges could be included in the trial for his witness tampering.
+He asked the judge if his marijuana charges and cyber harassment charge, which he was indicted on after calling a prosecutor a “pedophile,” could be included in the trial for his witness tampering.
 The request was denied.
 Instead, Forchion was given another 22 days of excludable time for his appeal, with an estimated trial date of May 8.
 It’s what he’s been waiting to hear for the past year.

 “I think I’m going to win,” he said.
 “I think I’m unconvictable.”